xalvarez/aws-lambda-micronaut-workshop/README.md

 * `/hello-github`, which uses GitHub's GraphQL API to retrieve a GitHub user's username and respond `"Hello <username>!"`

-This material is part of a workshop and an blog entry.
+This material is part of a workshop and a blog entry.